Florida Approved

 Pass the Driving Skills Test

 Pass the Class E Driving Skills Test.
-Visit the FL DHSMV office website for information on how to take the Driving Skills Test.
+Visit the State of Florida website for information on how to take the Driving Skills Test.
 We do not offer this service.

 Parent-Supervised In-Car Training